azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![Update LA Connection String](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_3.png)

-[a3] Replace the value of "LogAnalyticsConnectionString" with the actual connection string (e.g., LogAnalyticsConnectionString => ""https://api.loganalytics.io/v1/workspaces/[LogAnalyticsWorkspaceID]]/query"").
+[a3] Replace the value of "LogAnalyticsConnectionString" with the actual connection string (e.g., LogAnalyticsConnectionString => "https://api.loganalytics.io/v1/workspaces/[LogAnalyticsWorkspaceID]]/query").
 You should retain the "" quotes in the connection string.

 ![Update LA Connection String](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_4.png)

-[a4] Repeat this operation for SubscriptionInv, BaselineControlsInv, ControlResults, ResourceInvInfo, RBAC summary, and SubscriptionComplianceLast7days data tables.
+[a4] Repeat this operation for SubscriptionInvLA, SubscriptionComplianceLast7daysLA, BaselineControlsInvLA, ControlResultsLA, ResourceInvInfoLA, and RBACSummaryLA data tables.

 [a5] Click on "Close and Apply".